avarvit/wlroots-kbdd/README.md

-In this current version, if a shutdown is initiated while a DBus message is sent and before a few milliseconds (the timeout), the shotdown may hung for 90 seconds waiting for the DBus session to terminate.
+In this current version, if a shutdown is initiated while a DBus message is sent and before a few milliseconds (the timeout), the shutdown may hung for 90 seconds waiting for the DBus session to terminate.
 This is not serious, the system eventually shuts down and no harm is done.